Mil100057/My_Eicheesel/README.md

 - Docker
 - Docker Daemon running
 - Buildx for choosing your version
-- In settings.py add:
-An ALPHAVANTAGE API KEY you can get here https://www.alphavantage.co
+- In settings.py add: An ALPHAVANTAGE API KEY you can get one here https://www.alphavantage.co

 ### Installation